wrp/smtx/README.rst

 windows with `5c` and move down N times with `Nj`.
 (In the follwoing, `N` will represent an arbitrary integer).
 Choose one of the preset layouts with `Nv`.
 To attach the current window to a different pty, use `Na`.
-To change the pty in the current window with the pty in a different window, use `Ns`.
+To swap the pty in the current window with the pty in a different window, use `NS`.
+To move the focus to the window with pty N, use `Ng`.
 To transpose the orientation of the current window, use `T`.
 To close the currently focused window (the underlying pty is not affected), use `x`.
-To destroy all of the ptys and exit, use `9x`.
+To destroy all of the ptys and exit, use `0x`.

 Features
 ========